betable/betable-ios-air-sdk/README.md

 ####Authorizing

 When you have an instance of the Betable object authorization is pretty simple.
 You simple call `betable.authorize(<Client ID>, <Client Secret>, <Redirect URI>)`.
 This will hit the iOS SDK and complete an in app authorization flow.
 When the authorization finishes, whether it was successful or not, the Betable instance will dispatch an Authorization Event.
-(See [Authorization Event][]) for more info)
+(See [Authorize Event](#authorize-event) for more info)

-####Making Bets
+#### <a id="making-bets"></a> Making Bets

 There are four kinds of bets you can make: a regular bet, an unbacked bet, a credit bet, and an unbacked credit bet.
-Each one takes a data object which which will be encoded as JSON and sent straight to the API (See more [here](https://developers.betable.com/docs/#post-gamesgameidbet)), and Each one has a corresponding set of [BetEvent][] types: one for success and the other for failure.
+Each one takes a data object which which will be encoded as JSON and sent straight to the API (See more [here](https://developers.betable.com/docs/#post-gamesgameidbet)), and Each one has a corresponding set of [BetEvent](#bet-event) types: one for success and the other for failure.

 `betable.bet(<Game ID>, <Data>[, <Bet ID>])`: